flatironinstitute/CaImAn/docs/source/Installation.rst

 since your last update this may lead to you not the latest version.
 None of this applies to the conda-forge route (for which instructions are given above).

-From the conda environment you used to install CaImAn:
+From the conda environment you used to install Caiman:

 1. ``pip uninstall caiman``